 Beds & Bed Frames

-- Remove mattress and slats first
+- Remove the mattress and slats first

-- Tape screws and bolts in a bag, label it “BED – MASTER”
+- Tape screws and bolts in a bag, label it “BED – MASTER”.

-- Wrap headboard/footboard in moving blankets
+- Wrap the headboard/footboard in moving blankets

 BBX Tip: Need help reassembling?
 Our crews can disassemble and reassemble standard bed frames on move day.